Update – As of October 2019, Lightroom CC is now known as ‘Lightroom.'

 This tool is available for RAW image editing in both Lightroom Classic and Lightroom CC.

-Wrap Up: Lightroom Classic vs. Lightroom CC
+Wrap Up: Lightroom Classic vs. Lightroom

 While both of these Adobe products are fantastic editing tools, they both have certain strengths and weaknesses.